Clinton-Davis/focus_fitness/README.md

     $ git push heroku master
     ```

 21. When your app is deployed successfully.
-Click '*Open App*' in to top right hand corner of Heroku to open app in browser
+Click '*Open App*' in to top right hand corner of Heroku to open app in browser.

  <div align="right">